ppy/osu-wiki/news/2025/2025-08-21-osumania-4k-world-cup-2025-qualifiers-recap.md

 As for how important playtesting is, I feel that it was as important as the rest of cogs in the pooling machine.
 The responsibility for this one gear lies in acting as a player for the tournament while providing feedback in a way that resembles the opinions of those who'll be playing it.
 This helps to evaluate maps from a plethora of perspectives with differing opinions.
 This is then used to finetune each single pick in the pool and make any changes accordingly to ensure its quality.

-So while ourselves we may not do much, thanks to the collective efforts from the team — not just playtesters — everyone will be able to find these maps and tournament fun and enjoyable, both to play and to watch!
+Despite playtesting being just as important as the rest of roles in the team, it is only thanks to everyone's collective efforts — not just the playtesters — that we were able to make these maps as fun and enjoyable as they are, both for players and spectators alike!

 </div>